Investing in the Future of Medical Education

 - Pipeline Program

 The School of Medicine’s goal is to attract a diverse student body with a passion for serving others, the resourcefulness to problem-solve, a collaborative spirit and the desire to be innovative.
-To attract students of this caliber, the School of Medicine, under the umbrella of Seton Hall University and Hackensack Meridian Health, aims to provide scholarships of $15,000 per year to each member of the charter freshman class to help sustain them through their medical school career.
+To attract students of this caliber, the School of Medicine, under the umbrella of Seton Hall University and Hackensack Meridian Health, aims to provide scholarship to help sustain them through their medical school career.

 Gifts of scholarships help to cover the cost of tuition, which include expenses related to the cost of instructing students in a robust educational environment.
 These costs include curriculum development, faculty preparation and teaching time, medical-education research, and infrastructure (such as our state-of-the-art teaching facility, library resources, and IT and lab equipment).
 While the costs are significant, Founding Dean Bonita Stanton is committed to ensuring that regardless of the rate of tuition, every student interested in, and capable of, becoming a physician shall have the opportunity to do so.